 nice 12x4 blocks of residential.
 12x4 was my building block size. the property was all close enough to the street so it wouldn't undergo traffic starvation, but the blocks were big enough to scale well into the 4x4-building-sized endgame, without too much land being sacrificed to streets.

-I had an issue with churches because I wanted to maximize population. people don't live in churches, so churches are wasting precious residentially-zoned land!
+I took issue with churches because I wanted to maximize population. people don't live in churches, so churches are wasting precious residentially-zoned land!

-why do they get such a priviledge? if every time a building is constructed, is there a 1/250 chance it becomes a church? is the church going to stage a slow takeover of all the land in my city by this method?
+why do they get such a privilege? if every time a building is constructed, is there a 1/250 chance it becomes a church? is the church going to stage a slow takeover of all the land in my city by this method?
 NOT ON MY WATCH!
-I bulldozed all those churches and rezoned the land as dense residential.
+I bulldozed every church and rezoned the land.

-but Cindy and I just moved to a new place, and within throwing distance of our place is this daycare which looks kinda funny.
-I guess I understand that a religiously-inclined daycare would want to look like a church, but it still strikes me as silly.
+but Milami and I just moved to a new place, and within throwing distance of our place is this daycare which looks kinda funny.
+I understand that a religiously-inclined daycare would want to look like a church, but it strikes me as silly.

 and then I saw their sign today on my way to work: